-1. Determine if your computer system can supply the power needed for the MUX card.
-Refer to table 1-1 in Section I for power requirements.
+- 1. Determine if your computer system can supply the power needed for the MUX card.
+Refer to Table 1-1 in Section I-for power requirements. - 2.
+Verify that the Memory Configuration jumper is configured correctly for the EPROMs/RAMs installed on the card.
+To verify that jumpers are configured correctly, determine what types of

-- 2. Verify that the Memory Configuration jumper is configured correctly for the EPROMs/RAMs installed on the card.
-To verify that the jumper is configured correctly, determine what types of EPROMs/RAMs are installed in sockets U64 and U74, then refer to table 2-1 to verify that the correct jumpers are closed. - 3.
-Install the card in the appropriate slot in the computer.
+EPROMS/RAMS are installed in sockets U64 and U74, then refer to Table 2-1 to verify that the correct jumpers are closed.

+- 3. Install the card in the appropriate slot in the computer.
 Refer to the computer system installation manual to determine the correct slot.
-When installing the card, use care not to damage components or traces on the card or on adjacent cards.
+When installing the card, use care not to damage components and traces on the card and on adjacent cards.
 Press the MUX card firmly into place. - 4.
-Connect the cable supplied with the card from J2 to the RS-232-C connection box.
-If you have the test hood, which exercises more of the card's circuitry, and can be ordered (Hewlett-Packard part number 0950-1659), connect it to J2 instead of connecting the cable.
+Connect the cable supplied with the card from J2 to the RS-232-C panel.
+If you have the test hood, which exercises more of the card's circuitry, connect it to J2 instead of connecting the cable.
+The test hood (HP Part Number 0950-1659) can be ordered from CPC.

-BE SURE AND INSTALL THE DIAGNOSTIC TEST HOOD SO THAT ITS COMPONENT SIDE (THE SIDE WITH THE LED) MATCHES THE COMPONENT SIDE ON THE MUX CARD.
+BE SURE TO INSTALL THE DIAGNOSTIC TEST HOOD SO ITS COMPONENT SIDE (THE SIDE WITH THE LED) MATCHES THE COMPONENT SIDE ON THE MUX CARD.
 DAMAGE TO THE MUX CARD CAN RESULT IF THE COMPONENT SIDES OF THE TWO DEVICES DO NOT MATCH.